BINFSOC/Coffee-and-Codons-01/README.md

 ### Setup

-The first step is to create a new directory with the sample files given, so go ahead and glone the repository with `$ git clone`.
+The first step is to create a new directory with the sample files given, so go ahead and clone the repository with `$ git clone`.

 Our next step is to make a file to store our script, which we will write in `bash`.
 As always, we add our **hashbang** to the top of the file so our shell knows how to interpret our file.
 The best way to do this is to specify our `env` path instead of an **absolute** path to our `bash` installation.
 This way, other users can use our script no matter where their `bash` is installed.
 We can also change our permissions of the file so that we can execute the script from our shell.